KAZURIKAFU/stu-band-secure-wearable/docs/technical_brief.md

 Such analytics are critical for defense training facilities, drone operation zones, and restricted industrial environments where accountability and situational awareness are required.

+The architecture is intentionally designed to support future encryption, role-based access control, and command-center integration.